vivan-doshi/stock-exchange-thegame/stock_market_tycoon_rules.md

 - Much stronger than Director (can target opponents)
 - Strategic: Cancel the worst negative card against your stock, or prevent a competitor's positive card

-**Only One Chairman:** If 2 players reach 50%, the FIRST to reach it becomes Chairman, the other becomes Director
+**Only One Chairman:** If 2 players reach the threshold, the FIRST to reach it becomes Chairman, the other becomes Director

 **Limitation:** CANNOT override Share Suspended special cards